Virtual reality applications: VR Use in Rehabilitation

-Virtual reality medical simulation training
+However, for some diseases like Parkinson's disease, evidence of its benefits compared to other rehabilitation methods is lacking.
+A 2018 review on the effectiveness of VR mirror therapy and robotics found no significant benefit.

-With the rise of COVID-19 in 2020, opportunities for clinical training and education were greatly reduced due to the lack of availability of clinical educators and the need to establish social distancing by avoiding in-person interaction.
+Other than directly using VR in therapy, medical researchers are also using VR to study different conditions, for instance, researchers have leveraged VR to investigate how people with social anxiety learn and make decisions.
+Ultimately, researchers aim to better understand medical conditions, in order to improve medical intervention and therapy.

 Digital marketing

 Virtual reality presents an opportunity and an alternative channel for digital marketing.
-International Data Corporation expected spending to increase for augmented and virtual reality, forecasting a compound annual growth rate of 198% in 2015–2020.
+The International Data Corporation expected spending to increase for augmented reality (AR) and virtual reality, forecasting a compound annual growth rate of 198% from 2015 to 2020.
 Revenues were expected to rise to $143.3 billion in 2020.
-Global spending on digital advertisements was forecast to increase to $335.5 billion by 2020.
+Global spending on digital advertisements was forecasted to increase to $335.5 billion by 2020.
 A 2015 study found that 75% of companies on Forbes' World's Most Valuable Brands list had developed a VR or AR experience.
 Although VR is not widespread among consumers compared to other forms of digital media, many companies have invested in VR.
 Some companies adopted VR to enhance workplace collaboration.

 VR can present high definition, three-dimensional interactive imaging.
-Its marketing benefits were observed by Suh and Lee through via laboratory experiments: with a VR interface, participants' product knowledge and product attitude noticeably increased.
-VR marketing can engage consumers' emotions.
-Both studies indicate an increased desire to purchase products marketed through VR; however, these benefits showed minimal return on investment (ROI).
-Suh and Lee found that products that are primarily experienced through hearing and vision (but not others) benefit more from VR marketing.
+The benefits of VR marketing were observed by Suh and Lee through via laboratory experiments: with a VR interface, participants' emotions were engaged, and their product knowledge and product attitude noticeably increased.
+Both studies indicate an increased desire to purchase products marketed through VR.
+However, these benefits showed minimal return on investment (ROI).
+Suh and Lee found that products primarily experienced through hearing and vision (but not other senses) benefit more from VR marketing.

-Ads that appear during a VR experience (interruption marketing) may be considered invasive.
-Consumers want to decide whether to accept an ad.
-Organizations can for example require the user to download a mobile app before experiencing their VR campaign.
+Advertisements that appear during a VR experience (interruption marketing) may be considered invasive.
+Consumers can choose whether they wish to accept an ad.
+To mitigate this, organizations can require the user to download a mobile app before experiencing their VR campaign.

 Non-profit organizations have used VR to bring potential supporters closer to distant social, political and environmental issues in immersive ways not possible with traditional media.
-Panoramic views of the conflict in Syria and face-to-face encounters with CGI tigers in Nepal are some examples.
+Panoramic views of the conflict in Syria and face-to-face encounters with computer-generated imagery (CGI) tigers in Nepal are some examples.

-Retailers use VR to show how a product will fit in consumers' homes.
+Retailers can use VR to show how a product will fit in consumers' homes.
 Consumers looking at digital photos of the products can virtually spin the product to view it from the side or back.

-Architectural design firms allow clients to tour virtual models of proposed buildings.
-Architects can use VR to experience their developing designs.
-VR models can replace scale models.
-Developers and owners can create VR models of existing structures.
+Architectural design firms can allow clients to tour virtual models of proposed or existing buildings to market their product, replacing scale models or floor plans with VR models.